What Is Broad Form Insurance Coverage?

 - Frequently drive vehicles that are not their own

-However, if you need to put multiple family members on your policy or own a newer vehicle, you may want to consider other types of coverage.
-Ultimately, the choice is up to you on how much money you want to spend on protection.
-Consider your financial situation and whether you have enough savings to personally cover damage to your vehicle if an at-fault accident occurs.
+If you need to put multiple family members on your policy or own a newer vehicle, you may want to consider other types of coverage.
+Ultimately, the choice of how much money you want to spend on protection is yours.
+Consider your financial situation and whether you have enough savings to cover damage to your vehicle if you're at fault for an accident.

 Methodology

-The full coverage policy for our sample driver has coverage limits slightly above any particular state’s minimum requirements.
+The full coverage policy used limits slightly above any particular state's minimum requirements.

 Full coverage policy